matrix8967/alex-morris-dev-mirror/Exp.md

 ### git blame IRL:

-When I graduated high-school in 2007 I said I'd never go back even if they paid me.
-Shortly afterwards, I was offered a job and I went back without question.
+When I graduated high school in 2007 I said I’d never go back even if they paid me.
+Shortly afterwards, I was offered a job at the same high school and I went back without question.

-I continued working in K-12 schools for a decade where I focused on Automation, Virtualization, and security using Open Source Tools. (_Public Funds?
-Public Code._)
+I continued working in K-12 schools for a decade.
+I focused on Automation, Virtualization, and Security using Open Source Tools.
+K12 provided me with ample opportunities to give back to the community and invest in students the way so many had invested in me during my life.

 I left K12 to work at an Education Software Startup in Little Rock.
-I began as a DevOps Engineer, but took on various roles in our Engineering and Operations Departments before finally settling into the role of _Network Security Engineer_.
+I began as a DevOps Engineer, but took on various roles in our Engineering and Operations Departments before finally settling into the role of Network Security Engineer.

+From Multi-OS Device Management, streamlining services with automation, to digital forensics and incident response - I accomplished more than I ever thought possible.

-As of October 2021 I've taken a sabbatical to focus on personal and technical projects.
+As of October 2021 I’ve taken a sabbatical to focus on my next steps in my life and work.